torbjornlager/flov-in-vr/index.md

 In a longer talk, Chalmers discusses [Spatial Experience and Virtual Reality](https://youtu.be/IN0X0qmc8Lw).

+An episode of the [The Voices of VR Podcast](https://voicesofvr.com/) is about a [Primer on Whitehead’s Process Philosophy as a Paradigm Shift & Foundation for Experiential Design](https://voicesofvr.com/primer-on-whiteheads-process-philosophy-as-a-paradigm-shift-foundation-for-experiential-design/)

 Searching Google Scholar using the terms "philosophy virtual reality" finds quite a few papers:

 [https://scholar.google.se/scholar?q=Philosophy+of+Virtual+Reality](https://scholar.google.se/scholar?q=Philosophy+of+Virtual+Reality)